kmzzhang/periodicnetwork/README.md

 Neural network implementations can be found under ./model/

 **Description of files**:\
-**clean.py**: preform outlier rejection on the raw datasets and save to the same directory\
+**clean.py**: perform outlier rejection on the raw datasets and save to the same directory\
 **train.py**: train neural networks on variable star light curve datasets\
 **ppmnist.py**: train neural networks on the pp-mnist task